 Finished warp.
-Loosen the knob on the tension peg and pull forward to tighten the warp.
 Now you need to make the leashes.

 Making leashes.
 Use string or fine strong cotton.
 Wind the string around the two leash pegs as shown until you have enough leashes for your top (Round 1) threads.

 Cut the string as shown.
 Be careful not to cut your warp threads.